Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Numerical examples

 \section{\textbf{Numerical examples}}

 In this section, we will show that the proposed protocol achieves scalable $\delta-$level coherent state synchronization.
 We study the effectiveness of our proposed protocol as it is applied to systems with different sizes, different communication graphs, different noise patterns, and different $\delta$ values.
+In all examples of the paper, the weight of edges of the communication graphs is considered to be equal~$1$.

 We consider agent models as

 for $i=1,\hdots, N.$ We utilize adaptive protocol \eqref{protocol} as following

 where $P$ is the solution of the algebraic Riccati equation \eqref{eq-Riccati} and equals